Reorganization plan of United States Army: Security Force Assistance Brigades

 On 8 December 2017, the Army announced the activation of the 2nd Security Force Assistance Brigade, for January 2018, the second of six planned SFABs.
 The SFAB are to consist of about 800 senior and noncommissioned officers who have served at the same echelon, with proven expertise in advise-and-assist operations with foreign security forces.
 Fort Bragg was chosen as the station for the second SFAB in anticipation of the time projected to train a Security Force Assistance Brigade.
 On 17 January 2018 39th Chief of Staff Mark Milley announced the activation of the third SFAB.
 2nd SFAB undergoes three months of training beginning October 2018, to be followed by a Joint Readiness Training Center Rotation beginning January 2019, and deployment in spring 2019.
-The 3rd, 4th, and 5th SFABs are to be stationed at Fort Hood, Fort Carson, and Joint Base Lewis-McChord, respectively; the headquarters of the 54th Security Force Assistance Brigade, made up from the Army National Guard, will be in Indiana, one of six states to contribute an element of 54th SFAB.
+The 3rd, 4th, and 5th SFABs are to be stationed at Fort Cavazos, Fort Carson, and Joint Base Lewis-McChord, respectively; the headquarters of the 54th Security Force Assistance Brigade, made up from the Army National Guard, will be in Indiana, one of six states to contribute an element of 54th SFAB.
 It is likely that these brigades will be seeing service within United States Central Command.

 The Security Force Assistance Command (SFAC), a one-star division-level command and all six SFABs will be activated by 2020.
-The Security Force Assistance Directorate, a one-star Directorate for the SFABs, will be part of FORSCOM in Fort Bragg.
+The Security Force Assistance Directorate, a one-star Directorate for the SFABs, is part of FORSCOM in Fort Bragg.
 SFAD will be responsible for the Military Advisor Training Academy as well.

 The 1st SFAB commander was promoted to Brigadier General in Gardez, Afghanistan on 18 August 2018.
 The 2nd SFAB commander was promoted to Brigadier General 7 September 2018.
-SFAC and 2nd SFAB were activated in a joint ceremony at Fort Bragg on 3 December 2018.
+SFAC and 2nd SFAB were activated in a joint ceremony at Fort Braggon 3 December 2018.
 2nd SFAB deployed to Afghanistan in February 2019.
 3rd SFAB activated at Fort Hood on 16 July 2019; 3rd SFAB will relieve 2nd SFAB in Afghanistan for the Winter 2019 rotation.

 Security Assistance is part of The Army Strategy 2018's Line of Effort 4: "Strengthen Alliances and Partnerships".
 The Security Assistance Command is based at Redstone Arsenal (but the SFAC is based at Fort Bragg).